rubennaeff/GADS23/21_aws/aws.md

 ### SSH to EC2

+To login to your local machine, follow the steps below.

 #### Linux and Mac
 - Return to the instances tab on the EC2 dashboard
 - Select the instance you created (wait until Instance State is 'running' and Statuc Checks are green)